Jezidmar/HumanActionRecognition/README.md

 The files structure is separated in 2 folders.
 In Preprocessing folder one can find all algorithms relevant for implementing above mentioned methodology.
 In Evaluation folder the classification head can be found.
 I expanded the proposed approaches from paper to SVM & RF.
 For the reproduction of results, I can send the workspace from session.

 I added the pipeline which is suitable for [MSRC-12 Dataset](MSRC_12_gesture_dataset.pdf).
 Other datasets used in paper are not publicly available.

+Because of the compute constraints, I used only first 800 frames from each video file.